This post may contain affiliate links. Read the full disclosure here.

-Postpartum recovery isn’t a pretty picture, and there are some not so fun aspects to healing and getting better.
+Postpartum recovery isn’t a pretty picture, and there are some not-so-fun aspects to healing and getting better.
 I personally have been through three births now, and three recovery times.
 In all my postpartum healing seasons.
 I have determined what I think is the worst part.
 This part is the most uncomfortable and scary.
-It is the aspect where your body feels totally weak, and unlike your body at all.
-To me, this is even more frightening than postpartum intercourse (which freaked me out after all my babies!), the postpartum period (not so fun), or the 6-week check up.
+It is the aspect where your body feels totally weak and unlike your body.
+To me, this is even more frightening than postpartum intercourse (which freaked me out after all my babies!), the postpartum period (not so fun), or the 6-week check-up.

-The weakness, and unfamiliar body lasts for quite some time, unless you properly strengthen your body.
+The weakness and unfamiliar body last for quite some time unless you properly strengthen your body.
 I wasn’t aware of this until I finally tapped into my Pilates knowledge and went through some physical therapy.
 Talk about shocking if you try to hit the gym at 6-weeks postpartum, and your body just feels like jelly with weak bones.
 It’s like you were given this new body that needs to learn to be strong again.

 Second, do a lot of walking.
 Try to keep your body active and moving as much as possible.
 It will help you overcome the immense fatigue from lack of sleep, as well as get your body strong again.
 I start walking as soon as I feel up to it.
 Usually a few days to a week after birth, but you can ask your doctor what they think.
 I can’t advise you medically, but this is just what worked for me.

 Third, make sure you nourish your body and give it enough protein.
 I talk about protein for healing, along with other vitamins and supplements, and organic protein sources really give your body the building blocks to repair itself and maintain muscle.
 Healing protein shakes are my secret weapon to losing the baby weight and maintaining muscle, and I really noticed a difference in my last postpartum recovery period when I found this powder and fell in love.